reidmorrison/semantic_logger/README.md

 * Simple drop-in replacement for the Ruby, or the Rails loggers
 * Supports current common logging interface
 * No changes to existing to code to use new logger ( other than replacing the logger )

-Rails 2 & 3 Support

-* Just include the semantic_logger gem into Rails and it will immediately replace the existing loggers to improve performance and information in the log files
-* The Rails 3 Tagged logging feature is already available for Rails 2 by use Semantic Logger

 Thread Aware